Study options and how to apply

 This scholarship is primarily aimed at people who have not yet commenced any studies with WEDC and the following comments relate to such applicants.
 To be eligible to apply for this scholarship you must first be in receipt of an UNCONDITIONAL OFFER of a place to study on a Postgraduate Certificate programme for which the scholarship can be awarded OR a Postgraduate Diploma or MSc programme (which will include the same four modules as the Certificate programme).

 A LUDT Scholarship subsidises study of up to four distance learning modules.
-The subsidy is such that scholars pay only £300 per module for the four subsidised modules.
+The subsidy is such that scholars pay only £350 per module for the four subsidised modules.
 The scholarship award is restricted to students from certain low-income countries.
 Click LUDT countries to see the list of qualifying countries.
-Full information about how the scholarship is administeredwill be released when scholarships are available.
+The deadline for applications is 21st May 2018.
+For further information contact email@example.com.

 Commonwealth Scholarship Commission in the UK

 The Commonwealth Scholarship Commission (CSC) provides scholarships for students to study WEDC MSc programmes by Distance Learning.
-Scholarships are available to applicants who are nationals of, and resident in, Commonwealth countries.
+Five full tuition fee scholarships are available to applicants who are nationals of, and resident in Commonwealth countries.
 Click CSC countries for a list of qualifying countries.

 John Kirke Scholarship

 We are delighted that GHK Consulting Limited has kindly provided a scholarship fund in memory of one of their founders, John Kirke.

 The John Kirke scholarship provides a subsidy to the module fee such that the scholar pays only £300 of the current fee for the Urban Infrastructure module.
 The student's contribution has to be paid two months before the commencement of the module.